ooni/ooni.org/content/post/2020-06-19-save-internet-freedom-support-the-open-technology-fund.md

 This presents a barrier that prevents passionate human rights defenders and talented developers worldwide from seeking funding support.

-OTF was among the first funders who broke this barrier, encouraging marginalized communities with limited resources to seek support.
+**OTF was among the first funders who broke this barrier**, encouraging marginalized communities with limited resources to seek support.

 Their application procedure is straightforward, accessible, and inclusive enough that it encourages and enables diverse communities far and wide to share their ideas and submit funding proposals.
 This is reflected in both the projects and fellowships that they [support](https://www.opentech.fund/funds/).